James Outman Player Props: Dodgers vs. Rays

 James Outman At The Plate

-- Outman is batting .245 with eight doubles, three triples, nine home runs and 18 walks.
+- Outman has eight doubles, three triples, nine home runs and 19 walks while hitting .241.

-- Among qualified hitters in MLB action, his batting average ranks 104th, his on-base percentage ranks 87th, and he is 35th in the league in slugging.
+- Among qualifying hitters, he ranks 106th in batting average, while his on-base percentage ranks 90th and he is 39th in slugging.

-- Outman has picked up an RBI in 26.5% of his games this year, with more than one RBI in 14.3% of his games.
+- Outman has picked up an RBI in 26.0% of his games this season, with two or more RBI in 14.0% of his games.
 He has also produced three or more runs in four contests.

-- He has scored in 40.8% of his games this season, with more than one run scored in 14.3%.
+- He has scored in 20 games this season (40.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.